HIE Causes

 HIE causes during labor and delivery include:

-• Bleeding from the placenta due to placental abruption (tearing)
+• Bleeding from the placenta due to placental abruption (tearing from uterine wall)

 • Low blood pressure in the mother